PelionIoT/meta-pelion-edge/README.md

 Ubuntu instructions at this URL: https://docs.docker.com/install/linux/docker-ce/ubuntu/

-## Build environment for Wigwag gateway firmware
+## Build environment for Pelion OS Edge firmware

 These instructions assume that this repo is cloned at ~/wigwag-build-env.
 If you cloned the repo at a different location, you will need to make appropriate changes to the commands below.